Bennyjoez/Portfolio/README.md

 This section showcases the summary and actions for each of my dope projects.
 - **[About_me]**
 This section provides information about my capabilities in terms of skills, languages and frameworks.
+- **[Contact]**
+This section provides inputs for users to leave messages to the owner of the website.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>